evogelsa/dcs-real-weather/README.md

 ## Documentation and Setup

 If using the latest stable release, please see the [release documentation][1].
-If using the latest beta version, please see the [beta documentation][2].
+If using the latest beta version, please see the [development documentation][2].

 [1]: https://github.com/evogelsa/dcs-real-weather/blob/main/cmd/realweather/README.md
 [2]: https://github.com/evogelsa/dcs-real-weather/blob/dev/cmd/realweather/README.md